‘Wonderful! We need much more of this.’ Sean Rafferty, BBC Radio 3

 ‘Last night was just brilliant and sparkled all the way through.
 Original and clever.
 Thank you.
 Next stop Radio 4!!’
 Alan Kerr

-- Concerts usually include some solo piano from Olga and solo storytelling or singing from Matthew.
-The interplay of words and music is central to our work.
+- Concerts can include solo piano from Olga and solo storytelling or singing from Matthew.

-- If you would like to chat about what might be possible, do send us an email via the contact page.
+- If you would like to chat about what might be possible, do send us an email via my contact page.